hanggrian/rulebook/README.md

 // the rest of ktlint tasks' configuration
 ```

-> Do not use KtLint with [Spotless](https://github.com/diffplug/spotless/), as
+> [Spotless](https://github.com/diffplug/spotless/) is not supported as because
-  there is yet no way to add custom rules.
+  you can't add custom rules.

 ## First time installation